Murder of Wendy Sewell: Stephen Downing

 Stephen Downing worked for the local council as a gardener in the Bakewell cemetery where Wendy Sewell was murdered.
 He was 17 years old, with a reading age of an 11-year-old, when he was tried and found guilty of the murder of Sewell.
 He served 27 years in jail.
 He had to change prison eight times due to being assaulted by fellow prisoners as a sex offender.
 He was released from Littlehey Prison in Cambridgeshire in 2001.

 Downing's release was reported by the BBC as being hailed as "a triumph for campaigning journalism... and an end to one of the worst miscarriages of justice in English legal history."
 Downing was reported as receiving celebrity treatment upon his release.
 He initially found employment as a trainee chef in a Bakewell restaurant, using the training he had been given whilst in prison.
-He received compensation of £750,000.
+After his exoneration, Downing received an interim compensation payment of £250,000, as well as a final undisclosed sum said to be "less than" £500,000.